 Residential zoning provides for a variety of housing choices to meet community needs now and in the future.
 The City Plan divides residential land into zones.
 These zones identify where different types of housing can occur.
 Council's residential zones include:

 - character residential

 - low-medium density residential

 - emerging community

 - environmental management.

-An overlay maps different features you must consider when developing land.
-For example, flooding, heritage and timber and tin character.
+Overlay maps include different features you must consider when developing land.
+For example, flooding, heritage and 'timber and tin' character.
 Overlay maps are available in Council’s interactive mapping tool.
 They help identify if your property:

 - is in an overlay, or

 - has particular characteristics to consider when preparing your development application.

 An overlay may apply to all, or part, of a property.
 More than one overlay may affect a property.
 Overlays may affect the type and level of development assessment required, as well as design requirements such as building height, landscaping or vehicle access.
 Some overlays are for information purposes only.